 The fall foliage at Black Moshannon State Park is outstanding!

-The month of October at Black Moshannon State Park offers some of the finest leaf peeping in all of Pennsylvania.
+The month of October at the park offers some of the finest “leaf peeping” in all of Pennsylvania.

-The reflections off the surface of Black Moshannon Lake add another dimension to photographs of the spectacular season.
+The reflections off the surface of the lake add another dimension to your autumn photographs.